ipbc-dev/jointube/content/faq.en.md

     </p>
     <p>

-Then, we recommend you go to the instances, read their "about" page to discover their terms of use (disk space limit per user, content policy, etc.)
+Then, we recommend you go to the instances, read their "about" page to discover their terms of use (disk space limit per user, content policy, etc.).

     </p>
     <p>